Mr. Tim Moorhouse – Board Chair

 She is currently employed as the executive director of the Fetal Alcohol Syndrome Society of the Yukon (FASSY) – a nonprofit agency that provides direct support for adults who have or may think they have FASD as well as education about FASD.
 Wenda sits as a co-chair on the Yukon FASD advisory committee that is developing an action plan around FASD for the Yukon Territory.

-David Brown (PhD) is a former Research and Evaluation Director with the Addictions Foundation of Manitoba.
-He has also worked as a research scientist with both BC Mental Health and Addictions Services and with the Department of Family Medicine at the University of Wisconsin-Madison.
+David Brown (PhD) is a consultant serving agencies and jurisdictions across Canada in the areas of harmful substance use research, program evaluation, knowledge exchange, and prevention education.
+David has worked as a research scientist with both BC Mental Health and Addictions Services and with the Department of Family Medicine at the University of Wisconsin-Madison.
 David’s focus for the past decade has been on the challenges of early identification and intervention for risky drinking, particularly in primary care settings.
-He now works as an independent consultant on these issues to governments and agencies across Canada.
-David also developed a set of self-help workbooks to augment alcohol and cannabis use reduction.

 Ms. Lisa Brownstone, MSc, BSc, OT